 Based on one of their earlier Supersports models, the 2016 Breitling for Bentley GT3 (ref.
 V273655S/BE14/233S/V20DSA.2) delivers the traditional mix of daring exterior styling and a fairly impressive price tag.
 The only thing that it lacks is an in-house caliber, but for those not interested in the model’s guts and more concerned about looks and brand value its modified ETA movement may even be a better choice.

 War never changes.
 Watches, however, do.
-It is nice when reputable brands introduce all sorts of homages to the legendary WWII-time models that were issued for armies and navies of all parties involved.
-For obvious reasons, this 2015 Longines Heritage Military COSD (ref.
-L2.832.4.53/73.x) can’t be called a “reissue”.
+It is nice when reputable brands introduce all sorts of homages to the legendary WWII-time models issued for armies and navies of all parties involved.
+For obvious reasons, I can’t call this 2015 Longines Heritage Military COSD (ref.
+L2.832.4.53/73.x) a true “reissue”.
 However, it is still a nice choice for a person who wants to buy a military-style timekeeper that doesn’t look like it came straight from the Call of Duty: Black Ops.
-This one was designed with a gentleman in mind.
+This one was designed with an officer and a gentleman in mind.

 Unveiled at SIHH 2014, the IWC Aquatimer Deep Three Titanium (Ref.
 IW355701) is perhaps the first “tool” diver that actually looks great.
 Its lightweight titanium case is meticulously crafted and features a much elaborated high-tech finish.
 With its easy-grip rotating bezel and crisp (although a bit busy thanks to its mechanical depth gauge display) dial, the wristwatch would look organic in a sci-fi movie like Oblivion or maybe even Prometheus.